Aryon Jones plays a Downtown Summer Sounds free show.

 Every other weekend, a different park will feature an eclectic concert on select Sundays, noon–6 p.m. in this music series that’s been going strong in Seattle since 1981.
 Donate online to help keep this entirely volunteer program running.

 Details: Every other Sunday, June 30–Sept.
 22, noon–6 p.m.
 Free, food bank donations encouraged.
-Locations: various city parks.
+Location: various city parks.

 Downtown Summer Sounds, downtown Seattle

-Formerly known as "Out to Lunch," this series has taken on a new title for its 40th year.
-Downtown Summer Sounds provides free music at various locations around downtown Seattle.
+Formerly known as "Out to Lunch," this series provides free live music at various locations around downtown Seattle.
 All take place on select weekdays at noon, and conclude between 1 and 1:30 p.m.
 Performances aren’t geared specifically toward kids, but it’s a great excuse to explore the downtown core.
 The venue list has continued to grow this year!
 Full lineup here.

 Summer Concerts in the Park, Shoreline